yunguan-wang/SPROD/README.md

 Feature extraction (with matching image) or generation (without matching image) is wrapped up in the `sprod.py` script.
 The feature extraction process is carried out automatically on the fly, and the details are also summerized briefly in below.

 #### Dataset with a matching image
 Sprod works best when the spatial dataset contains a matching image (such as 10X Visium).
-For this type of datasets, Sprod will extract image features using the [extract_img_features](https://github.com/yunguan-wang/SPROD/blob/master/sprod/feature_extraction.py#L29) function, which will look at image patches around each spot and extract intensity and texture features.
-The shape of the image patch can be specified using the `--feature_mask_shape` parameter.
+For this type of datasets, Sprod will extract image features using the [extract_img_features](https://github.com/yunguan-wang/SPROD/blob/master/sprod/feature_extraction.py#L29) function, which will look at image regions around each spot and extract intensity and texture features.
+The shape of the image region can be specified using the `--feature_mask_shape` parameter.
 For Dataset in which sequencing spots, the region of interest can be the exact sequencing spot ('spot'), or a rectangular box surrounding each spot ('block).

 Note: for block mask shape, the `Row` and `Col` columns must be present in the `Spot_metadata.csv` file.